OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.7/outlook-requirement-set-1.7.md

 - Added new APIs regarding the recurrence pattern on appointments and messages that are meeting requests.
 - Modified the item.from property to also be available in Compose mode.
+- Added support for RecurrenceChanged, RecipientsChanged, and AppointmentTimeChanged events.

 ### Change log